 The MMP Polyurethane Intermix is an amazing product.
 We know there will be a lot of questions about it.
 What does it do ?
 How does it work, do I need it etc...

 POLY CARE : Although our paint does not have a shelf life some products do and are temperature sensitive.
 DO NOT store Poly in direct sunlight , DO NOT store it in high temps 80 degree and up.
 If you know your garage gets hot please store it in a cool spot.
 DO NOT allow the Poly to freeze or store in direct sunlight.
-YES , you can store the poly in the fridge if needed and if in doubt.
+YES , you can store the poly in the fridge.
 Well taken care of poly will last along time.
 There are many other products in the hobby that are also temp sensitive such as Super Glue, Carpenter glue etc. Be sure that the cap it tight and closed tightly. the poly will last along time when properly cared for.
 Mission Models will not take responsibility for improperly handled MMA-001 Poly Mix.
 If you know that your poly is over a year old it may simply be time to replace it.

 CAN I USE MMP POLY INTERMIX AS A CLEAR COAT?